Vchekryzhov/html-to/README.md

 ###### Assets, font, etc
 Headless browser will be start from Rails public path, all local assets should be access in the public folder.

+# Runner
+gem is used sidekiq worker and work at backround you need, run you sidekiq.